 CENTER PROTECTION OFFICERS (Full-Time & On-Call): Patrols Center grounds, manages front desks for guests sign-in and temporary badges distribution, monitors that all staff and students wear ID badges, and ensures the safety of staff, students, and visitors.
 Control, surveillance, identification, monitoring, investigation, and reporting of all matters pertaining to center property, facilities, students, staff, and visitors.
 Shifts needed are Prime (3:30 p.m. – 12:00 a.m.) and Graveyard (11:30 p.m. – 8:00 a.m.).
 Requirements: High School diploma or equivalent, minimum of one (1) year security or relevant experience required.
 Active Guard Card preferred.
 Excellent customer service skills, working with youth, preferred, must be available to work a varied schedule.
 Maintenance of a valid CA driver’s license and proof of driving record acceptable to the Center and its insurance carrier.

-AMBULATORY LICENSED VOCATIONAL NURSE (Limited): The Ambulatory Care LVN will aid in the operation of daily walk-in clinic and appointment system for episodic illness or injury assessments including the monitoring of the inpatient unit during office hours for minor conditions and maintaining up-to-date documentation of visits.
+AMBULATORY LICENSED VOCATIONAL NURSE (Full-Time & Limited): The Ambulatory Care LVN will aid in the operation of daily walk-in clinic and appointment system for episodic illness or injury assessments including the monitoring of the inpatient unit during office hours for minor conditions and maintaining up-to-date documentation of visits.
 The LVN will provides treatment of urgent and other conditions not needing specialized care, within instructions set forth in the Health Care Guidelines in addition to providing primary emergency care for illnesses and injuries.
 Requirements: LVN license with specialized courses in Pharmacology, and a current license to practice in the State of California.
 One year of experience in a medical facility or other directly related nursing experience.
 Working knowledge of venipuncture and medications.
 Excellent and positive interpersonal skills.
 Experience working in diverse cultural settings.
 Ability to relate to and identify with the specific needs of students.

 TEACHERS, ACADEMIC (Full-Time & On-Call): Instructs students in educational areas of math, reading, and language skills in accordance with approved curriculum.
 Develops and implements supplementary training materials designed to enhance the learning process.
 Provides a classroom atmosphere conductive to learning.
 Develop and maintain individual student records.
 Serves as a member of assigned Student Evaluation Panel (ESP).
 Maintains linkages with other teachers and instructors to provide input on student progress.
 Requirements: Bachelor’s degree in education or related field with emphasis on skills and disciplines to be taught.
 Valid California Teaching Credential in Multiple Subjects.
 Minimum of one (1) year teaching experience, proficiency and/or certification in Microsoft Office 2007 programs, (Word, Excel & PowerPoint) preferred.
 Maintenance of a valid CA driver’s license and proof of driving record acceptable to the Center and its insurance carrier